astronnerd/WildBot---AI/README.md

 > **Note:** After deploying, update your React app’s API endpoint (if needed) to point to the deployed backend URL.

 ---

-## Next Steps & Debugging

-### Debugging the Model Response Error

-- **Check Logs:**
-  In your Flask backend, add print statements in the query_huggingface function to output the status code and response text.
-- **Model Warm-Up:**
-  Note that Hugging Face models might take a moment to load on the first call.
-Consider adding a retry mechanism if needed.
-- **Alternative Models:**
-  Test with another model if the current one continues to produce errors.

-### UI Enhancements

-- **Background & Overlay:**
-  The CSS in index.css or App.css sets a full-page wildlife background.
-Adjust the URL and styling to suit your theme.
-- **Interactive Elements:**
-  Consider using icon libraries (e.g., Font Awesome) and animations (CSS transitions, keyframes, or the AOS library) to further enrich the experience.
-- **Custom Components:**
-  Create a header with a wildlife logo or additional cards for research papers to improve layout and interactivity.

----

-This documentation provides a comprehensive overview of WildBot, including setup instructions, an automation script, and deployment guidance using free services.
-Once these steps are in place, you can revisit debugging the Hugging Face model response error if needed.

-Happy coding and best of luck with your hackathon demo!